iPhone SE vs. iPhone 8 comparison: Which $400 iPhone should you get?

 Processor, battery, dual-SIM and memory

 The iPhone SE is equipped with Apple's latest proprietary A13 Bionic chip, the same one that's inside the iPhone 11 flagship.
-While we have to wait until we run benchmark tests on the iPhone SE, it is more than likely that it'll perform faster and more efficiently than the iPhone 8 and its A11 Bionic processor from 2017.

-For what it's worth, when we ran Geekbench 5 and 3DMark's Slingshot Unlimited on the iPhone 11 last year, it performed comparably -- and at times better than -- the Galaxy S20, Pixel 4 and the OnePlus 8 Pro.
-For 3DMark's separate Ice Storm Unlimited test, the iPhone 8 scored 62,206, while the iPhone 11 scored 97,199.
-Again, we don't know about the iPhone SE's performance yet, but we should expect comparable scores as the iPhone 11.
+When we ran processing performance speeds on 3DMark and Geekbench 5, the iPhone SE clocked in similar results with the iPhone 11, which is to say that the iPhone SE also performed comparably -- and at times better than -- the Galaxy S20, Pixel 4 and the OnePlus 8 Pro.
+And compared to the iPhone 8, the iPhone SE's result for 3DMark's Ice Storm Unlimited test was miles above the iPhone 8's (97,415 compared to the iPhone 8's 62,206 score).

 Apple never discloses its iPhones' battery capacities, so when it announced the iPhone SE, all it said was that it was the same as the iPhone 8.
 It also listed identical wireless video and audio playback hours (13 hours and 40 hours, respectively) for both phones.
-Unofficial teardowns of the iPhone 8 revealed a 1,821-mAh battery and when we ran continuous video playback on Airplane mode, the device lasted 13.5 hours.
-Prospective iPhone SE users can anticipate similar usage times.
+However, when we ran our battery tests for video playback on Airplane mode, the iPhone SE lasted longer than the iPhone 8 by nearly two hours.
+(To be more specific, the iPhone SE lasted about 15.5 hours, while the iPhone 8 lasted 13.5 hours.)

 In addition, the iPhone SE has options for a nano-SIM and an e-SIM, meaning you can manage two phone numbers on the same phone.
 Having dual-SIM capabilities is handy if you travel a lot and need a phone abroad, or you have two phones for personal and business use and would like to combine it in one device.
 Lastly, while both phones have a 64GB and 256GB memory option, the new iPhone SE has a third, 128GB model.
 That capacity is commonly considered to be the "sweet spot" as far as storage goes.
 That's because 64GB may not be enough to hold all your photos and 4K videos, 256GB may be too extravagant.